IgorNitto/ordered-trie/README.md

               << completion.score () << std::endl;
   }

-  // Test if a completion is present, retireve associated
+  // Test if a completion is present, get associated score
-  // score

   if (trie.count ("babba"))
   {